Firq-ow/Firq/README.md

 <br>
 </br>

-while also being able to work with a variety of design and simulation tools, like Matlab, Eagle or LTSpice, as well as with more specific languages like VHLD.
+I am also able to work with a variety of other programming, design and simulation tools, for example Matlab, Eagle or LTSpice, as well as with more specific languages like VHLD.

 ### Past projects